N-D Test Functions P¶Parsopoulos objective function.

 This class defines the Power Sum global optimization problem.
 This is a multimodal minimization problem defined as follows:

-f_{\text{PowerSum}}(x) = \sum_{k=1}^n\left[\left(\sum_{i=1}^n x_i^k
+![f_{\text{PowerSum}}(x) = \sum_{k=1}^n\left[\left(\sum_{i=1}^n x_i^k

-\right) - b_k \right]^2
+\right) - b_k \right]^2](_images/math/38ff58f47d79bd0f53de3635e264522ff184c65f.png)

-Where, in this exercise, b = [8, 18, 44, 114]
+Where, in this exercise, ![b = [8, 18, 44, 114]](_images/math/105fe65062105f09244d347b86485a3a8b9b8c4a.png)

-Global optimum: f(x) = 0 for x = [1, 2, 2, 3]
+for ![x = [1, 2, 2, 3]](_images/math/c49f0160f4173f54e320ca80677f9420e9d1aeec.png)

 Gavana, A. Global Optimization Benchmarks and AMPGO